-As of Monday 26 April onward, Plymouth College of Art will return to a hybrid teaching timetable, including our usual opening hours on weekdays and Saturdays.
-Students from all levels will need to have returned to term-time accommodation within commuting distance of Plymouth College of Art to begin accessing facilities and resources on campus again by Monday 26 April.
+As of Monday 26 April onward, Plymouth College of Art returned to a hybrid teaching timetable, including our usual opening hours on weekdays and Saturdays.

 At Plymouth College of Art, the health and wellbeing of our students, staff and visitors are of the highest importance.
 As new guidance on coronavirus (COVID-19) is released from UK government authorities, we’re committed to keeping our community informed and reassured.
 To help you make sense of the latest developments and what to expect on campus going forward, we’ve compiled the following provisions that have been made to ensure a safe return to our campuses and buildings whilst utilising facilities and services wherever possible.